What Is Equity Compensation?

 #2 – Restricted Stocks

-These stocks are issued with some conditions, generally given to employees of the company to motivate them and they are restricted to sale or there will be conditions for selling them.
+These stocks are issued with some conditions, generally given to employees of the company to motivate them, and they are restricted to sale, or there will be conditions for selling them.

 #3 – Non-Qualified Stock Options (NSO)

-Non-qualified stock options are a type that allows employees to gain rights over the company for a time period and it does not qualify for tax-exempt.
-The purchaser has to pay the tax for the difference between the issue price and the original price of the stock.
+Non-qualified stock optionsNon-qualified Stock OptionsNon-qualified stock option is the set of ESOPS in which the employee is required to pay income tax at a favourable price.
+This favourable price is the difference between the grant price and the exercise price of the share. are a type that allows employees to gain rights over the company for some time, and it does not qualify for tax-exempt.
+The purchaser has to pay tax for the difference between the issue price and the original price of the stock.

 #4 – Incentive Stock Option

 This type of stock optionStock OptionStock options are derivative instruments that give the holder the right to buy or sell any stock at a predetermined price regardless of the prevailing market prices.
 It typically consists of four components: the strike price, the expiry date, the lot size, and the share premium. allows employees to get their company shares at a discounted price, but they have to pay tax on the profit from those shares.
-Generally issued to employees who were valued much and management people.
-ISO also called qualified or statutory stocks.
+They are generally issued to employees who are valued much and management people.
+ISO is also called qualified or statutory stocks.

 - Helps to raise capital through employees and maintain a good connection with employees

-- Paves the way to employee retention
+- Paves the way for employee retention

 - Shares don’t move out of a company

-- Considered as total reward option which makes the company a good player in high market competition
+- Considered as a total reward option which makes the company a good player in high market competition